 So here are some of my tips.
 Nothing is guaranteed; these are mostly tactics to give yourself some peace of mind when walking into a scary meeting with your boss.

 Provide Creative Forms of Payment — In a previous job, I was told that there was no money to spare for raises.
 However, if I could save my company money over three months, I would pocket 30% of whatever money we saved.
 So I did—and I ended up saving the company $5,000 (literally this money was just lying around waiting to be saved.
 I in no way did anything revolutionary except be better at my job than the previous manager).
 I ended up taking home around $1300 after taxes.

-If Your Boss Passes, All Is Not Lost — If you boss says no to your request, that doesn’t have to be the end of the conversation.
-In that same discussion, you can ask questions and create goals to get you to the next wage increase.
+If Your Boss Passes, All Is Not Lost — If your boss says no to your request, that doesn’t have to be the end of the conversation.
+In that same discussion, you can create goals to get you to the next wage increase.
 This solidifies in your boss’ mind that this is a serious request that you’re going to follow up on later.
 Schedule another time to chat (and again, put it in your calendar) and write down all the goals your boss outlined.

-If, let’s say, you ask for a raise and your employer doesn’t give it to you, tell your employer that it makes it difficult for you to work there (if you feel safe enough to say so — and I’m certainly not suggesting you threaten your employer but instead be truthful about your needs).
-If an employer is really operating with a mind to finances, they should already know that training a new employee is going to cost them more than giving you a raise.
+Let’s say you ask for a raise and your employer doesn’t give it to you.
+Be honest with how that affects your future.
+If not getting a raise means you might have to look for a job elsewhere (and you feel comfortable saying so) tell your employer.
+If an employer is operating with a mind to finances, they should already know that training a new employee is going to cost them more than giving you a raise.
 Studies vary in the average cost of turnover, but the low end puts the cost of turnover at about $1,200 with the high end going to about $9,000 for an employee making $8/hour.
 It’s ok to leverage your worth.